glennj/exercism.io/javascript/high-score-board/README.md

 // age 65
 ```

-To avoid subtle errors you should always assume the `for...in` loop visits the keys in an arbitrary order.
+To avoid subtle errors, you should always assume the `for...in` loop visits the keys in an arbitrary order.
-Also be aware that `for...in` includes [inherited keys][concept-inheritance] in its iteration.
+Also, be aware that `for...in` includes [inherited keys][concept-inheritance] in its iteration.

 [oop]: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS
 [concept-classes]: /tracks/javascript/concepts/classes